Dan Haigh: Film music

-Mt.
-Paran

 Game music

-Dan Haigh composed the theme music for the popular WW2 game 'Day Of Defeat.'
+Dan Haigh composed the theme music for the popular WW2 game 'Day Of Defeat: Source'.

 Video game designer

-When Haigh first saw id software's DooM he knew he had to become involved with game development.
+When Haigh first saw id software's Doom he knew he had to become involved with game development.
 Dan grew up playing games on an Amiga 500 and credits some of his favorite early games as Syndicate (Amiga), Doom 2 (PC), Quake (PC), Beneath a Steel Sky (CD32), Blade Runner (PC), Alien Breed (Amiga), and the Monkey Island series.

 Haigh was part of the early mod scene and worked on numerous mods including Rocket Arena 3, "Target Quake", and later went onto form Lethargy Software with Alex Gingell whom were responsible for the Quake 1 mission pack "Deaths Dominion" and most notably the "Oblivion" mission pack for Quake 2 which PC Gamer released as a cover disk Haigh and Gingell conceived the game and together managed a team of 10 amateur modders and tackled the bulk of the design work in order to bring the game to life.

 Electronic Arts hired Haigh after seeing "Oblivion" and he went to work on his first official title - Quake 3 Revolution.

 Haigh later worked for Gearbox Software, pocketeers and Valve.